 Ways to hire team members

 There are many approaches to finding talents, both online and offline.
 In the end, the most suitable approach is decided largely by the budget and timeframe.
 You can find more details in our other article about places to hire developers.
-Now let’s look at some popular ways of talent acquisition.
+Now let’s look at some popular ways of talent acquisition for a startup.

 Handling the whole process to a headhunting agency is both the easiest and priciest way.
 The agency handles the whole recruitment process and only high-quality candidates reach interviews involving the employer.
 However, the agency’s commission may reach 25% of the worker’s annual salary and the recruitment often takes 2–4 weeks.